Pure-Farming/Documentation/docs/resource-types/livestock/weights/group-weight-event.md

 ---

 ### Statistics Type
-The statitics that have been calculated.
+The statistics that have been calculated.

 Statistics object returns the following properties:
 ```json